 2. Fiber internet router: Your new router will look like the cable router, too.
 The main difference is that it will be able to handle fiber internet’s fast speeds.

-3. WiFi extenders: Many homes need these to ensure all areas of the home receive a strong WiFi signal.
+3. WiFi extenders: Some homes need these to ensure all areas of the home receive a strong WiFi signal.

 Optical network terminal (ONT)